One unit of credit equals four semester hours.

 MTH 468 Internship

 This course provides opportunities for junior or senior mathematics majors to apply their mathematical knowledge in a supervised business or industrial setting.
-Ten to 20 hours of work experience per week is required for one course credit, 15-30 hours per week for credit of 1.5 courses.
+Ten to 20 hours of work experience per week is required for one credit, 15-30 hours per week for credit of 1.50.
 A term project focusing on learning outcomes of the experience is required.
 Repeatable for credit.
 Approval of the department chair is required.

 MTH 492/292 Independent Study